 In 1979, Dr. Leonard Brand, a creationist from Loma Linda University, published a remarkable paper in a secular journal that contradicted this conventional interpretation based on the presence of vertebrate fossil trackways.

 Brand conducted several experiments with live amphibians crawling over sand-filled tanks.
 The experiments were conducted with dry sand, sand moistened with spray, sand that was permeated with water, and sand that was sitting under the water.
 At the beginning of each trial, amphibians could crawl over the different sands for the purpose of recording their trackways.
 These trackways were then compared to the fossil trackways found in the Coconino Sandstone.

 The results were very interesting.
 The trackways created in the lab most consistent with the fossil trackways were the ones made “underwater.”
 These trackways were exceptionally distinct, right down to the tiny toe prints.
-Brand clearly shows that most Coconino trackways are also exceptionally distinct (see the image below from a slab of Coconino sandstone), almost exactly like the ones he’d created in the lab.
+Brand clearly shows that most Coconino trackways are also exceptionally distinct (see the image above from a slab of Coconino sandstone), almost exactly like the ones he’d created in the lab.

 As Brand poured over many slabs of Coconino Sandstone, he also found that the trackways sometimes went “sideways.”
-This was intensely interesting because, although the animal walked sideways across the dune, its toes were always pointed to the “top” of the dune (see the trackways that go sideways across the image below).
+This was intensely interesting because, although the animal walked sideways across the dune, its toes were always pointed to the “top” of the dune (see the trackways that go sideways across the image above).
 Yet animals do not walk across dune faces with their toes pointing upwards.
 It is almost as if the animal was trying to climb the dune, but some force was pushing it across the face of the dune at the same time.